« Go Back

 1. Are we capitalizing the right costs into inventory?

-Wine inventory is not just what is in the bottle.
-Costs like grapes, winemaking materials, and packaging should be included, but so should a portion of labor and overhead, depending on your accounting method.
+Wine inventory is more than what ends up in the bottle.
+Costs like grapes, winemaking materials, and packaging should be included—but so should a portion of labor and overhead, depending on your accounting method.

 Ask: Are we applying consistent rules for what gets capitalized and what gets expensed?

-Tax rules often allow wineries to use the NIMS method (Non Incidental Materials and Supplies), which is more limited than full absorption.
+Tax rules often allow wineries to use the NIMS method (Non-Incidental Materials and Supplies), which is more limited than full absorption.
 Book accounting usually requires broader capitalization.
-Also, for tax purposes, wineries may elect to use LIFO (Last In First Out) or FIFO (First In First Out) methods, each with different impacts on taxable income and inventory valuation.
+For tax purposes, wineries may also elect LIFO or FIFO, each with different impacts on taxable income and inventory valuation.

 Ask: Are we clear on which method we are using for tax versus management reporting?
 Have we considered whether LIFO or FIFO is the right fit for our winery?

 DTC, distributor, tasting room, wine club—each channel has its own cost profile.
-Blending them together makes it hard to know what is really working.
+Blending them together makes it hard to know what’s really working.

 Ask: Can we see margin by channel, not just overall sales?
 Does our accounting software allow us to track that accurately?

-Between evaporation, transfers, and blending, volume can shift and so can cost.
+Between evaporation, transfers, and blending, volume can move and so can costs.
+Without a clear system, you can easily lose visibility.

-Ask: Do we have controls in place to track gain and loss percentage and where wine is moving?
+Ask: Do we have controls in place to track gain and loss percentages and where wine is moving?

-1. When are we recognizing revenue (and expenses)?
+6. When are we recognizing revenue and expenses?

-Ask: Are we properly accounting for prepayments, club orders, and fulfillment timing?
+Ask: Are we properly accounting for prepayments, club orders, and fulfillment timing and vendor and contract terms?

-Generic categories like Supplies or Labor are not helpful for making winery specific decisions.
+Generic labels like Supplies or Labor aren’t enough for winery-specific decisions.

 Ask: Can we break down costs by area (farming, production, bottling)?
 Are we tracking by vintage or varietal?